dowosage/WiredTreehouse/README.md

 # WiredTreehouse

-this is a website I made hosted on AWS S3 free tire.
+this is a website I made hosted on AWS S3 free tier.
 htm & css files are in www dir.
 started project for experimenting with colors, UI, responsive web design & s3 as a host.